-During the fiscal year ended June 30, 2021, ten meetings of the Board were held.
-All of the directors of the Company attended 100% of the meetings of the Board and 100% of the committee meetings on which they served.
+During the fiscal year ended June 30, 2023, 10 meetings of the Board were held.
+All of the directors of the Company attended 100% of the meetings of the Board and at least 95% of the committee meetings on which they served.
 The Company does not have a formal policy regarding attendance by Board members at the Company's annual meeting, but the Board encourages all its members to attend the annual meeting of shareholders.
 All the serving members of the Board of Directors attended the prior year's annual meeting.